lightamadi-stack/BugSigDBcuration/README.md

 *All curations follow the official BugSigDB curation policy.*

-## 📂 How to Navigate This Portfolio

-Each curated study is stored in its own folder:
-Open each folder and view the README.md file to explore the curated taxa, the decisions made during the curation process, and the associated study metadata.
 - [Gut Microbiota Composition in Pregnant Women with Preeclampsia, 2025](preeclampsia_gut_microbiome/)
 - [Gut Microbiota in Children with Intoxication-Type Inborn Errors of Metabolism (IEMs), 2026](inborn-errors-metabolism-gut-microbiome)
 - [Gut Microbiota and Aggressive Behavior in Working Dogs, 2025](working-dogs-aggression-study)